kwigbo/GBA-Consolizer/Steps/Step7.md

 **One of the trickies parts is to attach the CPU ribbon cable to the GBAHD board.
 If bent correctly you should be able to wiggle it into place.**

-**Note: I will probably get some more of these and figure out an alternate folds that works better.
+**Note: I will probably get some more of these and figure out alternate folds that works better.
 I only had one and didn't want to bend it too much.
 You may have to unmount the GBAHD board from the bottom to plug it in.**

 ![Step 7](../Images/Gamebox/Frame%20Assembly/Step7.png "Step 7")